 - Convenience – Implant supported dentures don’t ever have to be removed.
 No more taking out your dentures before bed every night.
 And no more messy adhesives to hold them in place.
 Having dental implants is as carefree and convenient as having natural teeth.

 Today’s dental implants are virtually indistinguishable from your natural teeth.
 The structure and design of today’s titanium dental implants promote quick healing and long lasting results.
-Tooth implants are very durable, strong, and stable and will last many years, even decades.
-But occasionally they will have to be re-tightened or replaced due to normal wear.
+Tooth implants are very durable, strong, and stable and will last many years, even decades – here are some of the options available: